Kris Moran is most comfortable behind the camera.

 Moran says, aside from the quick turnaround—she had less than a week to design the restaurant before it opened to the public—the process was not unlike designing a film set.
 "You have the character, which is Floyd, and then the subplot, which was that he wanted people to enjoy the food—he's like, 'I wanna have a place where people can feel good and be happy and wanna come and enjoy themselves and enjoy the food'—and then you have this restaurant structure, which is the set.
 Films are escapism, this restaurant is like escapism."
 Moran says.
 "It's like at the end of a Wes movie—you always have that amazing feeling, you get the song, you get the slo-mo, and you feel really good.
 That is what I was trying to bring here."

-Take a tour of The Bombay Bread Bar with Moran, above, and learn more about the design details in the gallery, below.
+Take a tour of The Bombay Bread Bar with Moran, below, and learn more about the design details in the gallery, below.

 Camera: Dani Okon and Charlotte Prager